Page Reviewed / Updated - Mar. 2015

 Somewhat confusing in name, State Veterans Homes are nursing or long term care residences for veterans, however they are not run by the VA.
 State Veterans Homes are run by state governments.
 From a services perspective it is best to think of these are comparable to Community Living Centers or Community Nursing Homes.

 Payment for State Veterans Homes can come from a variety of sources such as VA Health Care, Medicare, Medicaid and the Aid and Attendance Benefit.
 However eligibility is determined at the individual home level not on a nationwide basis and therefore it is difficult to provide an exhaustive list of funding options.
-A map of State Veterans Homes is available here, veterans interested should contact these residences directly to ask about funding sources.
+A map of State Veterans Homes is available here.
+Interested veterans should contact these residences directly to ask about funding.

 Assisted living provides a community-like living environment with private or shared rooms and apartments.
 Residents have the choice of communal dining or preparing and eating meals in their apartments.
 Around the clock care is available to provide assistance to residents with their activities of daily living.
 The level of care provided is significantly less than is offered in nursing homes.
 Social and recreational activities are available throughout the day.

 Understanding how veterans can pay for assisted living and the care services received therein is a little complicated.
 It is helpful to break the cost of assisted living into different components.
 Most assisted living communities will bill veterans for care services separately from room and from board costs.
 Most communities also permit residents to receive outside assistance with care services.